 Fatty liver disease in its early stage is potentially reversible and curable if diagnosed and treated promptly.
 Treatment includes lifestyle changes, treating alcoholism or alcohol dependence, and possibly medication.
 For more information on treatment, refer to treatment of fatty liver disease. ...more »

 Fatty liver disease: Fatty liver disease can range from fatty liver alone (steatosis) to fatty liver associated with inflammation (steatohepatitis).
 This condition can occur with the use of alcohol (alcohol-related fatty liver) or in the absence of alcohol (nonalcoholic fatty liver disease [NAFLD]).

 causes, and treatments of Fatty liver disease is available below.

 Many people with fatty liver disease experience no symptoms, especially in the early stage of the disease.
 The liver may be enlarged, but this is generally unnoticeable by the individual.
 An enlarged liver may be felt by a health care practitioner when palpating or pressing on the abdomen.
 An enlarged liver due to fatty liver disease is generally smooth, and there usually is no pain or ...more symptoms »

 Fatty liver disease: Treatments

 Treatment plans for fatty liver disease are individualized to best fit the patient's age, medical history, and underlying cause of fatty liver disease.
-The goal of treatment is to reverse, stop or slow the progression of damage to the liver and minimize and quickly treat any additional related diseases and complications, such as alcoholic hepatitis ...more treatments »
+The goal of treatment is to reverse, stop or slow the progression of damage to the liver and minimize and quickly treat any additional related diseases and complications, such as alcoholic hepatitis and alcoholic cirrhosis of ...more treatments »

 Fatty liver disease: Misdiagnosis